SylviaOne/Repo-hub/README.md

-## When my wife told me to stop impersonating a flamingo, I had to put my foot down.
+## How many kids with ADD does it take to change a lightbulb?
+Let's go ride bikes!